NMA 2020 ran from July 13th to July 31st, 2020. The school was split into interactive and observer tracks.

 |14:35||Q&A with lecturer/mentors||live|

-Group Projects: Interactive students will form small groups of 3-5 students from their pod to work on a group project together.
-This project will be performed on one of several available datasets and should be guided by the principles of modeling that are taught in the first week of the course.
-In addition, TAs and faculty mentors will provide feedback to groups to help shape their project ideas and troubleshoot problems.
-Students will be encouraged to present the results of their projects in a virtual poster session.
+Group Projects: Interactive students formed small groups of 3-5 students from their pod to work on a group project together.
+This project was performed on one of several available datasets and was guided by the principles of modeling that are taught in the first week of the course.
+In addition, TAs and faculty mentors provided feedback to groups to help shape their project ideas and troubleshoot problems.

-Professional Development and Socializing: Optional weekend sessions on professional development will be offered by people working in and outside of academia.
-Students will also be able to interact with other students outside their pods through planned social events and an online discussion channel.
+Professional Development and Socializing: Optional weekend sessions on professional development were offered by people working in and outside of academia.
+Students wwere also be able to interact with other students outside their pods through planned social events and an online discussion channel.

-Observer applicants are not screened and they can attend the Neuromatch Academy for free.
-They will have access to all pre-recorded lectures, as well as the opportunity to watch some live events.
-They will also be offered the opportunity to work on projects or tutorials together, but without the assistance of a TA.
-In addition, they can sign up to be matched with up to 5 other peers with the Neuromatch algorithm to provide further networking opportunities.
-Finally, Observers will be offered the opportunity to participate in an online message board and discussion forum for the Academy.
+Observer applicants were not screened and could attend the Neuromatch Academy for free.
+They had access to all pre-recorded lectures, as well as the opportunity to watch some live events.
+They were also be offered the opportunity to work on projects or tutorials together, but without the assistance of a TA.
+In addition, they could sign up to be matched with up to 10 other peers with the Neuromatch algorithm to provide further networking opportunities.
+Finally, observers were offered the opportunity to participate in an online message board and discussion forum for the Academy.